RMS Rhone Wreck Diving BVI

 BVI Wreck Diving- Turtle on the RMS Rhone

-Today, a multitude of coral, fish, and marine life cover this BVI wreck.
-Her shallowest part where the propeller is in 20 feet and the bow section is still relatively intact.
-There is a great swim through about 70 feet.
-The swim-through finally took a beating in the hurricanes of 2017 and mostly collapsed.
+The RMS Rhone is a vibrant ecosystem teeming with coral, fish, and marine life.
+The shallowest part, where the propeller is 20 feet and the bow section is still relatively intact, offers a unique and thrilling dive experience.
+Despite the swim-through taking a beating in the hurricanes of 2017, the site remains a fascinating and beautiful dive spot.

 Summer storm seasons uncover new pieces of the RMS Rhone.
-The sea urchins, traveling just under the sand, are always revealing old bottles, particularly small medicine bottles and pieces of china.
+Sea urchins traveling just under the sand always reveal old bottles, tiny medicine bottles, and pieces of china.

-Located at the anchorage on Salt Island, there exists a small cemetery that serves as the final resting place for residents, passengers, and crew members who have passed away.
-Regrettably, it barely survived the hurricanes of 2017.
+Located at the anchorage on Salt Island, a small cemetery serves as the final resting place for residents, passengers, and crew members who have passed away.
+Regrettably, it barely survived the 2017 hurricanes.

 Today, the RMS Rhone is a National Park and a top-rated dive site in the British Virgin Islands.